Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Introduction

-\textbf{We argue the root cause is the lack of a principled formulation.} We posit that a key reason for these persistent challenges is the absence of a mathematically rigorous formulation that fully captures the inter-dependencies between hierarchical policies.
+\textbf{Lack of a principled formulation.} We posit that a key reason for these persistent challenges is the absence of a mathematically precise formulation that fully captures the inter-dependencies between hierarchical policies.
 To address this, we model \texttt{HRL} as a bi-level optimization problem, where the higher-level policy optimization constitutes the upper-level problem and the lower-level policy optimization forms the lower-level problem.
 This unified framework enables the joint optimization of both policies while explicitly modeling their inter-dependencies.
-To the best of our knowledge, this is the first bi-level reformulation of the \texttt{HRL} problem (Section \ref{subsec:bi_level})
+Thus, we propose a bi-level reformulation tailored to goal-conditioned \texttt{HRL} (Section \ref{subsec:bi_level}).